m-wiesner/BCUBED/README.md

  Python and (matlab coming) implementations are provided.

 ## Installation
-  The easiest way to install is to run the following command.

-      pip install B3score

-  Otherwise just clone or download the repo.
+  Clone or download the repo.
+(I have to update the pip package)

 ## Inputs
 --------------------------------------------------------------------------------